Dre Campbell Farm

 Cleaning the inside and outside of your house is a good way to get rid of all types of flies.

-Remove dirty food dishes and pans from kitchen sinks and surfaces as soon as possible and wash them.
+Remove dirty dishes and pans from kitchen sinks and surfaces as soon as possible, then wash them.
 Also, check any damp cloths used to clean surfaces, wash them, and hang them out to dry.

-You should also check for fruits on the ground outside and dispose of rotting ones.
+You should also check for fallen fruit outside and dispose of any that is rotting.
 Covering the compost bin will also help deter fruit flies in the garden.

 9. Wash Produce Thoroughly